Skip to content

 How It Works

-When you run skippr run, the CLI moves through a short public pipeline model: discover the source, sync raw data, draft dbt assets, and validate the result.
+The CLI moves through a short public pipeline model: discover the source, sync raw data, draft dbt assets, and validate the result. skippr sync handles extract/load; skippr model runs the data-engineer workflow that plans, authors, validates, and reviews the dbt project.

 The pipeline